The Biggest Little Farm

 The Biggest Little Farm is a 2018 American documentary film, directed by John Chester.
 The film profiles the life of John Chester and his wife Molly as they acquire and establish themselves on Apricot Lane Farms in Moorpark, California.

-The film premiered on September 1, 2018 at the Telluride Film Festival.
+The film premiered on September 1, 2018, at the Telluride Film Festival.
 It had its second screening at the 2018 Toronto International Film Festival, where it was named second runner-up for the People's Choice Award: Documentaries.
 It was selected as the Opening Night film at Doc NYC in November 2018.
 The film was screened as part of the Spotlight Section at the 2019 Sundance Film Festival.
 It also screened at the 29th New Orleans Film Festival on October 24, 2018.

 The film was acquired for theatrical distribution by the independent film company Neon, and was released on May 10, 2019 in Los Angeles and New York.
-The film expanded into Austin, Boston, Chicago, Dallas, Denver, Houston, Minneapolis, Nashville, Philadelphia, Phoenix, Portland, San Diego, San Francisco and Washington D.C on May 17 and additional markets throughout May and June.
+The film expanded into Austin, Boston, Chicago, Dallas, Denver, Houston, Minneapolis, Nashville, Philadelphia, Phoenix, Portland, San Diego, San Francisco and Washington, D.C., on May 17 and additional markets throughout May and June.
 The film was acquired by The Exchange for international distribution.

+A sequel special, The Biggest Little Farm: The Return, was released in 2022 on Disney+.

 Synopsis

-In 2010, married couple Molly and John Chester decide to leave their old lives in Los Angeles behind and purchase an abandoned, 234-acre farm near Moorpark in neighboring Ventura County, California.
+In 2010, married couple Molly and John Chester decide to leave their old lives in Los Angeles behind and purchase a 234-acre farm near Moorpark in neighboring Ventura County, California.
 Rechristening it "Apricot Lane Farms", the couple spends the next seven years transforming the arid landscape into a fully functional farm and biodiverse habitat for neighboring flora and fauna.
 They face hardship as the difficulties of keeping a farm running mount up, often resulting in frustration and anger, but also happiness at their harmonious relationship with nature.